Muna-Louis-Nwugo/Agent-Based-Disaster-Response-Simulation/README.md

 - Receives system updates from World and Agents, ferries update information to the appropriate World Handlers functions

 ### World Handlers [The Executioner]
-- Updates specific parts of the system based on other system updates (e.g. Civilian injured -> check available ambulances -> dispatch ambulances)
+- Updates specific parts of the system based on other system updates (e.g. Civilian injured -> check available paramedics -> dispatch paramedics)

 ### Render [The Display]
 - Sends World Config data from the user to world